tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 <a href="{% url 'update-project' portfolio_id=portfolio.id project_id=project.id %}" class="btn btn-primary">Update</a>
 ```

-The above snip is found in `portfolio_detail.html` template and the url name is referenced in the `href` attribute.
+The above snip is found in `portfolio_detail.html` template and the URL name is referenced in the `href` attribute.
 When the button is clicked it references the url path to pull up the view which displays the `project_update.html` template.

 *Accreditation: Tyler Carroll & Hasdi Ryan*